 Websites:

-Recipes for Marmalade: The simplest marmalade is made from Seville oranges, sugar and water with a sugar to orange ratio of 2 to 1.
+Recipes for Marmalade: The best marmalade is made from Seville oranges, sugar and water with a sugar to orange ratio of about 2 to 1.
 For various different approaches to the art of marmalades, here are a selection of recipes:

 - BBC Food – Ultimate Seville Orange Marmalade